ubcecon/computing_and_datascience/python_sandbox/Web-Scraping.md

 ## Introduction to Web Scraping

 Web scraping is a technique for retrieving data or information on web servers.
 It is most commonly achieved by writing an automated program that queries into a webpage, requests required data (usually in the form of HTML), parses those data to extract needed information and then stores the target information.
 Web scraping is useful since large databases can be gathered and processed quickly.
 Areas such as financial forecasting and natural langugage parsing have been benefited tremendously from this practice of gathering data from new webpages and translated texts quickly.
-Some of the languages that support web scraping include Python (Scrapy and beautifulsoup), Java (Jaunt, Jsoup) and node.js(Noodle, [Osmosis](https://blog.webkid.io/nodejs-scraping-libraries/)).
+Some of the languages that support web scraping include Python (Scrapy and beautifulsoup), Java (Jaunt, Jsoup) and node.js (Noodle, Osmosis).
+Check out [here] (https://blog.webkid.io/nodejs-scraping-libraries/)) for more information about Osmosis.
 We will start with the basic mechanics of web scraping by learning how to use Python libraries to extract information.

 ### 1. Web Scraping in Python